animatedmax/spring-data-geode/src/main/markdown/index.md

   using JavaConfig.

-- Added support in the Annotation configuration model for Off-Heap, Redis Adapter, and Apache Geode’s new Security framework.
+- Added support in the Annotation configuration model for Off-Heap, Redis Adapter, and Apache Geode's new Security framework.

 </div>